 When looking to agglomerate material, many options are available.
-Agglomeration equipment providers often specialize in a particular industry, type of agglomeration equipment, or category of agglomeration solutions.
+Agglomeration equipment manufacturers often specialize in a particular industry, type of agglomeration equipment, or category of agglomeration solutions.

-Below are some of the most critical factors to consider in evaluating potential equipment suppliers in order to reach a solution that not only provides optimal processing, but will perform reliably in the long term.
+As the leading supplier of custom agitation agglomeration (tumble-growth or wet granulation) equipment, FEECO can offer extensive support in every step of the process to commercial-scale production, from process development to post-sale support.
+What follows are some of the most critical factors we recommend you consider in evaluating potential original equipment manufacturers (OEMs) in order to reach a solution that not only provides optimal processing, but will perform reliably in the long term.

-Whether working with a novel application, or an established one, process development and agglomeration testing capabilities are often vital in the design of commercial-scale agglomeration equipment and systems.
+Whether working with a novel or established application, process development and agglomeration testing capabilities are often vital in the design of commercial-scale agglomeration equipment and systems.
 All materials, and even the same material from different sources, respond uniquely to agglomeration as a result of the specific chemical and physical makeup of the material source.

 Testing programs such as those carried out in the FEECO Innovation Center reveal how the specific material will respond to agglomeration, and in turn, how the equipment will need to be designed to best work with those characteristics.
-The ability to test significantly de-risks the project and provides valuable data for the design process.
+This type of testing significantly de-risks the project and provides valuable data for the design and scale-up process.

 Similarly, testing may reveal that the desired result is better achieved through a combination of equipment.
 When multiple pieces of equipment are required, testing not only reveals the best configuration, but it also provides essential process details presented by the combination of equipment, informing on parameters such as binder and material feed rates, retention times, and more.
 Agglomeration equipment providers that have the ability to work through this type of process development and consider the process as a complete production line instead of just a single piece of equipment offer a significant advantage.